 Let’s talk about what it is, what it means for designers and developers, what it means for publishers and consumers, for search engine optimization (SEO), and why you need to be thinking about creating an AMP version of your website.

-The largest speed increase comes from the fact that Google hosts a cached version of the website on its servers.
-When a user clicks your amp website from the search engine’s results page, the content is served directly from Google which means it loads faster.
+The most significant speed increase comes from the fact that Google hosts a cached version of the website on its servers.
+When a user clicks your amp website from the search engine’s results page, the content is served directly from Google, which means it loads faster.

 Designers are always advised to design for the user experience first, whether or not this means is harder for the developer to implement.
-Designers and developers need to place priority on anything that improves the user experience but be ready to compromise, if necessary.
+Designers and developers need to place a priority on anything that improves the user experience but is ready to compromise, if necessary.

-AMP removes the frustration of slow loading Web pages and it removes the clutter of most ads.
+AMP removes the frustration of slow-loading Web pages, and it eliminates the clutter of most ads.
 Since the website files are smaller though, it saves you money on data use.

-It is worth noting that since Google serves a cached version of the website, when a user shares the ant version it will point to Google’s version of the website rather than the live version.
-This could result in negative effects on publisher traffic.
+It is worth noting that since Google serves a cached version of the website when a user shares the ant version, it will point to Google’s version of the site rather than the live version.
+This could result in adverse effects on publisher traffic.

-Because of the limitations in the code you can use, it is not possible to add smart email opt in forms, Facebook like boxes, or other dynamic scripts.
-Google AMP supports Google Analytics but it does not support many other analytics platforms.
+Because of the limitations in the code, you can use, it is not possible to add quick email opt-in forms, Facebook like boxes, or other dynamic scripts.
+Google AMP supports Google Analytics, but it does not support many other analytics platforms.
 There are also limitations on the advertising options.

-If a large portion of your traffic comes from mobile searches, it may be a good idea to add AMP support so as to improve and maintain your SEO.
+If a large portion of your traffic comes from mobile searches, it may be a good idea to add AMP support to improve and maintain your SEO.

-Richard Gingras, Google’s senior director of news and products has said, “[sites that adopt AMP won’t] get a massive boost in search ranking.
-Though because speed matters, he also said, “If we had two articles that from a signaling perspective scored the same in all other characteristics but for speed, then yes, we will give an emphasis to the one with speed because that is what users find compelling.”
+Richard Gingras, Google’s senior director of news and products, has said, “[sites that adopt AMP won’t] get a massive boost in search ranking.
+Though because speed matters, he also said, “If we had two articles that from a signaling perspective scored the same in all other characteristics but for speed, then yes, we will emphasize the one with speed because that is what users find compelling.”